-(3) Rehabilitation Assistance for sacrificial features will be limited to that necessary to reduce the immediate threat to life and property, or restoration to pre-storm conditions, whichever is less.

-(4) To be eligible for rehabilitation, the sacrificial features of an HSPP must be substantially eroded by wind, wave, or water action of an other than ordinary nature.
-The determination of whether a storm qualifies as extraordinary will be made by the Deputy Commanding General for Civil Works, and may be delegated to the Chief, Operations Division, Office of the Deputy Commanding General for Civil Works.
-(5) Rehabilitation will not be provided for uncompleted HSPP's.
-An HSPP (or separable portion thereof) is considered completed when transferred to the non-Federal sponsor for operation and maintenance.

-(6) Definition of extraordinary storm.
+- (3) Rehabilitation Assistance for sacrificial features will be limited to that necessary to reduce the immediate threat to life and property, or restoration to pre-storm conditions, whichever is less. - (4) To be eligible for rehabilitation, the sacrificial features of an HSPP must be substantially eroded by wind, wave, or water action of an other than ordinary nature.
+The determination of whether a storm qualifies as extraordinary will be made by the Director of Civil Works, and may be delegated to the Chief, Operations Division, Directorate of Civil Works. - (5) Rehabilitation will not be provided for uncompleted HSPP's.
+An HSPP (or separable portion thereof) is considered completed when transferred to the non-Federal sponsor for operation and maintenance. - (6) Definition of extraordinary storm.
 An extraordinary storm is a storm that, due to prolongation or severity, creates weather conditions that cause significant amounts of damage to a Hurricane/Shore Protection Project.
 "Prolongation or severity" means a Category 3 or higher hurricane as measured on the Saffir-Simpson scale, or a storm that has an exceedance frequency equal to or greater than the design storm of the project.
-"Significant amounts of damage" have occurred when:

-(i) The cost of the construction effort to effect repair of the HSPP or separable element thereof (exclusive of dredge mobilization and demobilization costs) exceeds 1 million dollars and is greater than two percent of the original construction cost (expressed in current day dollars) of the HSPP or separable element thereof; or,
+"Significant amounts of damage" have occurred when: - (i) The cost of the construction effort to effect repair of the HSPP or separable element thereof (exclusive of dredge mobilization and demobilization costs) exceeds \$1 million and is greater than two percent of the original construction cost (expressed in current day dollars)

+of the HSPP or separable element thereof; or,

-(ii) The cost of the construction effort to effect repair of the HSPP or separable element thereof (exclusive of dredge mobilization and demobilization costs) exceeds 6 million dollars; or,
+(ii) The cost of the construction effort to effect repair of the HSPP or separable element thereof (exclusive of dredge mobilization and demobilization costs) exceeds \$6 million; or,